PRIMARY CATEGORY → WINDOWS PRIVESC • WINDOWS CREDENTIAL HUNTING

 Import-CLIXML

-Extracting the Plain Password from the PSCredential Object
+Extracting Username and Plain Password from the PSCredential Object

 GetNetworkCredential